VertiSelector: Automatic Curriculum Learning for Wheeled Mobility on Vertically Challenging Terrain: Introduction

 However, RL training requires a large amount of simulation data and can be sample-inefficient.
 It also often struggles with overfitting to the specific experiences encountered during training, which can significantly limit its ability to generalize to novel situations and hinder its broad applicability~\cite{cobbe2019quantifying}.
 To address these limitations, Procedural Content Generation (PCG) has emerged as a promising approach~\cite{cobbe2020leveraging, risi2020increasing, jiang2021prioritized}.
 PCG can algorithmically generate varied configurations before each training episode by modifying the training environments.
 Diverse PCG environments can improve a trained policy's generalization on previously unseen environments and can potentially form a consistent curriculum based on the RL agent's evolving capability.

-To push the boundaries of off-road wheeled mobility on vertically challenging terrain, we develop a novel Automatic Curriculum Learning (ACL) method, \textbf{V}erti-\textbf{S}elector (VS), which leverages differences in learning potential across various terrain produced by PCG to enhance both sample efficiency and generalization of RL.
+To push the boundaries of off-road wheeled mobility on vertically challenging terrain, we develop a novel Automatic Curriculum Learning (ACL) method, \textbf{V}erti\textbf{S}elector (VS), which leverages differences in learning potential across various terrain produced by PCG to enhance both sample efficiency and generalization of RL.
 VS works in a set of PCG enviornments in a simulator, \texttt{VW-Chrono}, within the Chrono multi-physics simulation engine~\cite{tasora2016chrono}.
 Throughout the training process, VS continuously assesses and updates scores that gauge the RL agent's learning potential on each terrain, taking into account its evolving capability and the Temporal Difference (TD) errors observed from the most recent trajectory sampled from that specific terrain.
 RL policies efficiently learned with VS in \texttt{VW-Chrono} for navigating vertically challenging terrain can then be deployed onto a physical Verti-4-Wheeler (V4W) platform~\cite{datar2023toward}, showing superior real-world generalizability.
 In summary, the contributions of this work are threefold:

-\begin{itemize} \item We present the \texttt{VW-Chrono} simulator (Fig.~\ref{VW-chrono}), designed for wheeled mobility on vertically challenging terrain to algorithmically generate varied vertically challenging terrain for ACL. \item We propose Verti-Selector (VS) (Fig.~\ref{VS}), an ACL framework that samples training terrain based on estimates of future learning potential. \item Extensive simulation and hardware experiments demonstrate that our approach significantly enhances navigation performance compared against a manually designed curriculum, vanilla RL, and two baseline approaches. \end{itemize}
+\begin{itemize} \item We present the \texttt{VW-Chrono} simulator (Fig.~\ref{VW-chrono}), designed for wheeled mobility on vertically challenging terrain to algorithmically generate varied vertically challenging terrain for ACL. \item We propose VertiSelector (VS) (Fig.~\ref{VS}), an ACL framework that samples training terrain based on estimates of future learning potential. \item Extensive simulation and hardware experiments demonstrate that our approach significantly enhances navigation performance compared against a manually designed curriculum, vanilla RL, a hybrid (classical and learning) method and two classical baseline approaches. \end{itemize}